Snapchat differs from every other social media app as it lets you share moments quickly with friends, family, or fans if you’re a popular figure.

 - Press it down to reduce your phone’s volume.

 iPhone users alternatively use the phone’s control center to control the phone’s volume.
 Also, you can control sound modes with a switch above/below the volume buttons on an iPhone.
-Toggle the phone switch to silent mode for muting all sounds on the device.
+Toggle the phone to silent mode to mute all sounds on the device.

 - Toggle it on and go back to your home screen.

-Method #3: Switching On Your “Do Not Disturb” Mode
+Method #3: Switching On the “Do Not Disturb” Mode

-- You’ll see the “do not disturb” icon in either the control center or notification panel.
+- You’ll see the “Do not disturb (DND)” icon in either the control center or notification panel.

-- Click on it to disable the shutter sound when taking your snaps.
+- Tap on it to disable the shutter sound when taking your snaps.

 You want to ensure you switch off the “do not disturb” when you are done with taking snaps.
 If you forget to do so, you might miss important notifications, messages, and calls.